puppetlabs/puppet-docs/source/guides/more_language.markdown

         include class_using_setting
     }

-In the above example, both 'a' and "b" have different scopes, so this is not reassignment of the same variable.
+In the above example, nodes "a" and "b" have different scopes, so this is not reassignment of the same variable.

 #### Variable Scope